-Name of Department/ School/Centre Name and Contact Details for Principal/Department or Centre Manager Description of the product/service to be procured Is there signed budget approval attached with this request?
-Yes/No What is the estimated contract value exclusive of VAT?
+Name of Department/ School/Centre

+Name and Contact Details for

+Principal/Department or Centre

+Manager

+Description of the product/service to

+be procured

+Is there signed budget approval

+attached with this request?
+Yes/No

+What is the estimated contract value

+exclusive of VAT?

 Is there an existing contract in place?

-Yes/No Has the Incumbent been notified regarding this upcoming tender process?
-Yes/No What is the projected timeline for this requirement?
-Is TUPE likely to be an issue with the new contract?
-Yes/No Who will be the main contact in the school/ centre for the procurement process?
-19 Have you submitted a detailed specification of your requirements?
-32 Budget Holder Signature Director Signature of Approval Date:
+Yes/No

+Has the Incumbent been notified

+regarding this upcoming tender

+process?
+Yes/No

+What is the projected timeline for

+this requirement?

+Is TUPE likely to be an issue with the

+new contract?
+Yes/No

+Who will be leading the 10

+procurement process?

+Have you submitted a detailed

+specification of your requirements?
+28

+Budget Holder Signature Director Signature of Approval

+Date: